Implant Placement FAQ

 The number of appointments and the amount of time required for each appointment is different for each patient.
 No two cases are exactly the same and regardless of the number of teeth replaced, the work must be completed with great precision and attention to detail.
 It is most beneficial that you keep all of your scheduled appointments.

 In general, once your implants are placed, you can expect your tooth replacement treatment to be completed anywhere from 3 to 6 months.
-For these reasons, it is difficult for us to give you a specific timeframe for completion of your treatment until after the implants are ready for restoration.
+For these reasons, it is difficult for us to give you a specific timeframe for the completion of your treatment until after the implants are ready for restoration.

 are the most technologically advanced and longest lasting tooth replacement option available.
 Restore your confidence… Smile, Eat and Enjoy!